mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-walls.md

 {% endcapture %}
 {% include ltr/api_note.html note=api_note %}

 *Basic* and *Stacked Walls* have a concept known as *Location Line*.
 The location line defines the vertical reference plane for the wall instance.
 The wall stays fixed on this vertical reference plane when it is flipped or its structure is modified.
-The *Analyse Wall Location* component shown here, can extract information about a wall location line.
+The {% include ltr/comp.html uuid="4c5260c3-" %} component shown here, can extract information about a wall location line.
 This component returns the center line curve, location line setting, curve, offset, and offset direction:

 ![]({{ "/static/images/guides/revit-walls13.png" | prepend: site.baseurl }})